cdig/cd-module/README.md

 ## Upgrading An Existing v1 Module

 ### Prolog
 First, you should make sure you've talked to Ivan and he's made sure you have all the command line utilities and setup that you need.
-He should write a complete list, but here's a start:
+Here's a rough list of stuff he will check:

+* make sure nvm is installed
+* nvm install stable
+* nvm use stable
+* nvm alias default stable
+* make sure `sudo chown $(whoami):staff ~/.nvm` if necessary
+* bash_profile should have no nvm stuff
+* bashrc should be current, with NVM path correct for the given username
+* npm install -g npm
-* nvm, node, npm, gulp
+* npm install -g gulp
 * Audible bell, visual bell, and/or badge app icon on Terminal errors